Purebred Alaskan Malamute Puppies

 Nutrient requirements for Alaskan Malamutes, dogs, using BARF or raw

 _The image to the right, has the nutrient, mineral and amino acid values, etc required for Ms Ook.
 They are not raw food specific; they are dog specific - and cover dogs on kibble or raw diets though normally you would only use it for a diet for which you were unsure of the nutritional value.
 Each dog is different, since each is a different age, level of activity, neutered or intact, etc. You cannot 'use' the numbers for one 85 pound dog and expect them to be correct for ALL 85 pound dogs.
 If you look at the nutrition sheets below this they translate to human values.
 I've custom-made translations for my dogs, with dog values, but didn't post them.
+I don't really want someone trying to 'make' a diet from the information.

 If you look at the numbers for zinc (first at requirements and then to the nutrient values of zinc for the foods), you can see it is very difficult to get enough zinc into dogs (but possible) from natural food sources.
 The requirement for zinc is higher in dogs, than it is in humans.